opticdev/optic-demo/README.md

 - It looks like there's a core package, though `brew cask install docker` has worked fine to set up Docker Desktop for me on MacOS
 - Failing that, follow the [Docker installation](https://docs.docker.com/docker-for-mac/install/) article.

+## Container deploy process and pushing changes

+The Dockerhub repository image is updated automatically when pushed to `master` on GitHub using a GitHub Action, no manual build is required to deploy.
+When submitting changes, please target the `develop` branch with PRs.
+That allows us to complete a review, and still have a staging area if we expect behavior changes.

-## Building a container
+## Building and testing a container locally

-Invoke the Dockerfile within the root of the repository with
+It's good practice to confirm the container builds and runs the Optic Dashboard and Optic proxies `json-server`.
+These tests are not automated at this point.
+To build locally for testing, invoke the Dockerfile within the root of the repository with

 ``` sh
 docker build -t useoptic/optic-demo:latest .